Types of Natural Stone for Home Decoration

 Limestone

-A sedimentary rock, usually of organic origin, consisting mainly of calcite, often with a mixture of quartz, clay and sandy particles; often contains the remains of fossil skeletons.
+A sedimentary rock, usually of organic origin, consisting mainly of calcite, often with an admixture of quartz, clay, and sandy particles; it often contains the remains of fossil skeletons.

 The physical properties of the material are determined by its composition and structure.

-- dense — made of fine-grained lime feldspar and fragments of lime shells; such limestone is used in the manufacture of slabs for exterior and interior cladding;
+- dense — made of fine-grained calcite and fragments of lime shells; this limestone is used to make slabs for exterior and interior cladding;

-- porous — lime tuff, travertine, all kinds of decorative shells;
+- porous — calcareous tufa, travertine, and all kinds of decorative coquina;

 - marble-like;

-- Strong (marble-like) limestones are well polished, give mirror shine, are used for external and internal furnishings and flooring.
+- Strong (marble-like) limestones take a good polish, give a mirror shine, and are used for exterior and interior finishing and for flooring.

-- Medium-strength ones give a glossy surface - a light, non-mirror shine.
-Suitable for stone cladding and flooring in private homes and apartments.
+- Medium-strength ones give a glossy surface — a soft, non-mirror sheen.
+They are suitable for stone cladding and flooring in private homes and apartments.

-- Low-strength ones do not accept polishing, only glossing is possible.
-They are not recommended for flooring, but are good for stone carving, small architectural forms and vertical stone veneers.
+- Low-strength ones do not take a polish; only honing is possible.
+They are not recommended for flooring, but they are good for stone carving, small architectural forms, and vertical stone veneers.

-Limestone has a good frost resistance (from 40 to 100 cycles), easily machinable, polished - very decorative.
+Limestone has good frost resistance (40 to 100 cycles), is easy to machine, and, when polished, is very decorative.

-Color palette: often have white, yellowish, light gray, less often - pinkish colors.
-In terms of decorative value, white limestone with yellow and pink hue is considered the most valuable; black limestone is known as anthracnite.
+Color palette: most often white, yellowish, or light gray, and less often pinkish.
+In terms of decorative value, white limestone with a yellow or pink hue is considered the most prized; black limestone is known as anthraconite.

 - interior and exterior cladding of buildings and premises